 Monitor infants exposed to Opana through breast milk for excess sedation and respiratory depression.
 Withdrawal symptoms can occur in breast-fed infants when maternal administration of an opioid analgesic is stopped, or when breast-feeding is stopped.

 8.3 Females and Males of Reproductive Potential

 Chronic use of opioids may cause reduced fertility in females and males of reproductive potential.
 It is not known whether these effects on fertility are reversible [see Clinical Pharmacology (12.2), Nonclinical Toxicology (13.1)].

 8.4 Pediatric Use

-Safety and effectiveness of Opana in pediatric patients below the age of 18 years have not been established.
+Safety and effectiveness for pediatric patients, 0 to 17 years, have not been established.

 8.5 Geriatric Use

 Opana should be used with caution in elderly patients [see Clinical Pharmacology (12.3)].

 Of the total number of subjects in clinical studies of Opana, 31% were 65 and over, while 7% were 75 and over.
 No overall differences in effectiveness were observed between these subjects and younger subjects.
 There were several adverse events that were more frequently observed in subjects 65 and over compared to younger subjects.
 These adverse events included dizziness, somnolence, confusion, and nausea.
 In general, dose selection for elderly patients should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal or cardiac function, and of concomitant disease or other drug therapy.